-Most Copilot advice reads like a press release.
+Most Microsoft 365 Copilot tips you'll find online read like a press release.
 Feature lists.
 Vague promises.
 Zero practical application.

-After delivering MS-4018 training to enterprise teams, I've identified the 15 techniques that consistently deliver results.
-These aren't theoretical—they're the ones I teach because they work.
+After delivering Microsoft 365 Copilot training (MS-4018) to enterprise teams, I've identified the 15 Copilot tips that consistently deliver results.
+These aren't theoretical — they're the Microsoft 365 Copilot techniques I teach because they actually save time and improve output quality across every Office application.

 Copilot Chat: Your Command Center